 Click to Enlarge

-The Trade: Sell the DAL JUN $45 put for 60 cents per contract.
-Here I have a 85% theoretical chance of success.
-Otherwise and if the price falls below that level then I would suffer losses below $44.40.
+The Trade: Sell the DAL Feb 23 $51 naked put and collect 45 cents to open.
+Here I have a 85% theoretical chance that I would retain maximum gains.
+But if the price falls below my strike then I own the shares and would suffer losses below $50.55.

-The Alternate Trade: Sell the DAL JUN $46/$44 credit put spread which would deliver over 15% in yield but with much smaller risk.
-Both setups have about the same odds of success and neither require a rally to win.
+The Alternate Trade: Sell the DAL Feb 23rd $52/$50 credit put spread, which would deliver over 12% in yield but with much smaller risk.
+Both set ups have about the same odds of success and neither require a rally to win.

 More From InvestorPlace

-The post Go Long Delta Air Lines, Inc. Even While Stocks Are in Limbo appeared first on InvestorPlace.
+The post Go Long Delta Air Lines, Inc. and Ignore the Short-Term Turbulence appeared first on InvestorPlace.